jacky-htg/api-news/README.md

 ### Web Socket ###

 Websocket is used to broadcast new publish news.
 WebSocket address is : ws://localhost:8080/newssocket.
 Here is sample script on client when consum a websocket.
+Create a file client.html on your document root and open it using your favorite browser : http://localhost/client.html

 ```
 <script>